I took maca powder for three months – here’s why you should too

 - Ideal for regulating how much you take

 The first thing I noticed when testing out these supplements was that I was able to bypass the flavour of maca powder, which honestly, I have never been a fan of.
-The taste of the powder is always a little off putting for me so being able to take the capsules was a great way to avoid the maca flavour in my drinks.
+The taste of the powder is always a little off-putting for me, so taking the capsules was a great way to avoid the flavour in my drinks.
 The capsules also made it much easier to regulate how much I was taking.
 Each capsule holds the same volume of powder, so there was no guesswork – like there is with a teaspoon.

 After ten weeks I had a little more spring in my step during the day, but I didn’t notice any changes to my sleep.
 I had hoped that the maca supplements would help me sleep more deeply, but they didn’t seem to make much of a difference here and it’s my magnesium supplements that really do the heavy lifting in this area.